GollenaRushwanth80/Project-on-Modules-OTP-VALIDATION-/README.md

    ```sh
    python otp_verification.py
    ```
-4. Enter the recipient's email when prompted.
+4. Enter the number of recipients.
+5. Input email addresses one by one.
+6. Each recipient will receive a unique OTP.
-5. Enter the OTP received in the email to verify.
+7. Enter the OTP received in the email to validate.

 ## Code Explanation
+1. **Collect Emails:** The script prompts the user to enter multiple email addresses.
-1. **Generate OTP:** A random 4-digit OTP is generated using `random.randint(1111, 9999)`.
+2. **Generate OTP:** A random 4-digit OTP is generated using `random.randint(1111, 9999)`.
-2. **Email Configuration:** The script uses `smtplib.SMTP` to connect to Gmail's SMTP server (`smtp.gmail.com` on port 587).
+3. **Email Configuration:** The script connects to Gmail's SMTP server (`smtp.gmail.com` on port 587) using `smtplib.SMTP`.
-3. **Sending OTP:** The OTP is sent as a plain text email.
+4. **Sending OTP:** Each email address receives a unique OTP in a formatted email.
-4. **User Validation:** The user enters the OTP received via email, and the script validates it.
+5. **User Validation:** The user must enter the received OTP for verification.

 ## Security Note
 - Never hardcode credentials in the script.
 Use environment variables or a config file.
 - Use an **App Password** instead of your main Gmail password for security.
 - Enable **Two-Factor Authentication (2FA)** on your Gmail account.